-We do not anticipate any thermal issues during the HASP flight, due to the low power density of the payload.
+From our experience during HASP 2018, we do not anticipate any thermal issues during thermal vacuum testing or flight, due to the low power density of the payload.
 To minimize solar radiance, the payload will again be painted with a thin coat of white paint.
 This should greatly reduce the power absorbed by the sun, ensuring overheating is not an issue.
-The HASP 2017 instrument did not experience any thermal issues, and it is not expected for this mission.
+Additionally, removable closeout panels will be mounted to the mechanical structure to reduce solar radiance on the communication and main power distribution modules.
+The HASP 2017 and 2018 instruments did not experience any thermal issues, and it is not expected for this mission.